getpatchwork/patchwork/docs/deployment/installation.md

 change both the username in the `createuser` command above and substitute the username in the `grant-all-postgres.sql` script with the appropriate alternative.

-### IMAP/POP3

-One could also use an email account provided by a run-of-the-mill email provider and retrieve mail using IMAP or POP3.
-This may be suitable for low-volume mailing lists but be warned: this will introduce a significant lag between when a patch is submitted to a mailing list and when it appears in Patchwork.

 ### Use a Email-as-a-Service Provider